Year 4 Remote Learning

 On this web page you will find details of the arrangements for any Home Learning to mirror our in-class learning, should any child be stuck at home because of quarantine requirements.

 We heartily thank parents and carers for their support with remote learning – it really does make a difference to your child’s progress!
-Mrs Gundry and Mrs Jennings.
+Mrs Wiesinger and Mrs Hudd.

 Here are some instructions of how you can login and use google classroom with your school google account (The one you use on the Chromebooks at school).